artpolikarpov/fotorama/src/partials/documents/customize/navigation-position/index.html.md

-To move dots or thumbs on top, use `data-navposition="top"`.
+To move dots or thumbs on top, use `data-navposition="top"`:

 	<div class="fotorama"
 	     data-navposition="top">